nospaceships/node-net-ping/README.md

 The optional `options` parameter is an object, and can contain the following
 items:

+ * `networkProtocol` - Either the constant `ping.NetworkProtocol.IPv4` or the
+   constant `ping.NetworkProtocol.IPv6`, defaults to the constant `ping.NetworkProtocol.IPv4`
  * `retries` - Number of times to re-send a ping requests, defaults to `1`
  * `timeout` - Number of milliseconds to wait for a response before re-trying or failing, defaults to `2000`